The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The normal rules apply in deciding whether such workers are employed or self-employed (see the Employment status tests guidance note).
 There is a special rule which deems office cleaners to be employed earners for National Insurance purposes (see ESM4018), but this does not extend to domestic workers who are cleaners.

-If the status tests establish that the worker is an employee, the person for whom they provide services is the employer and should register for PAYE if the employee is paid more than the NIC lower earnings limit (£112 per week for 2015/16), although no income tax and National Insurance contributions (NICs) are due if the employee earns less than the secondary threshold (£155 per week for 2015/16).
-The employer should also register for PAYE if he knows that the employee also has another job elsewhere.
+If the status tests establish that the worker is an employee, the person for whom they provide services is the employer and should register for PAYE if the employee is paid more than the NIC lower earnings limit (£120 per week for 2021/22), although n

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.